OZ Group: Motorsport

 OZ began their long-standing involvement with Formula One in 1984, supplying Riccardo Patrese and Eddie Cheever's Alfa Romeo team.
 In 1990 the company were wheel suppliers to the Toyota rally team as Carlos Sainz won his first World Rally Championship.
 In 1996 the OZ supplied Williams F1 team won the Formula One constructor's championship and driver Damon Hill won the drivers' championship.
 The following year, an OZ supplied car won the Indianapolis 500.

 A second WRC championship victory this time with Peugeot in 2000 preceded a slew of victorious partnerships in 2001 as OZ became a premier motorsports wheel provider.
 While Peugeot again won the constructor's title in WRC, OZ also supplied the Subaru World Rally Team as Richard Burns won the driver's championship.
-The year also saw OZ supplied teams winning the Indy 500 and Le Mans.
+The year also saw OZ supply teams winning the Indy 500 and Le Mans.

 As of 2011, OZ currently supplies the F1 teams Red Bull Racing and Renault Sport, the Ford World Rally Team and the Audi sports car racing and DTM teams.
 They are exclusive suppliers to the FIA Formula 2 Championship, GP3 series and before its closure in 2010 the A1 GP series and supply 90% of WRC teams and 80% of IndyCar teams.